 Tomatoes come in so many varieties that it can be hard to decide which kind to plant.
 And because of that variety, it’s also hard to accurately estimate just how much you may save by growing your own.
 But because tomato plants typically yield a large number of fruit, you’ll likely have plenty for eating now plus enough left over for canning or freezing.

 As you plan your garden for next year (or perhaps even this fall) keep in mind that you’ll not only be saving money, you’ll be providing your family with some of the absolute freshest produce available.
 If saving money is a big consideration for you, also keep in mind that you can save money on interest rates on loans and credit cards by improving your credit score.
-If you don’t know what your credit score is, you can check your two free credit scores, updated monthly, on Credit.com.
+If you don’t know what your credit score is, you can check your two free credit scores, updated every 14 days, on Credit.com.

 More Money-Saving Reads: